The Creation Snowflake

 These are the six opening words of the NIV Bible and their ordinal value, 252, is the first of three numbers defining the Creation snowflake which have manifested within the NIV Bible’s opening words.
 The first eighteen words sum to 906, which gives us snowflake ring 906.
 What about the completed figure?
 It is right under our feet, carpeting the second verse of the NIV Bible.
 These three encodings are tabulated below:

 So numbers representing the complete Creation snowflake and two of its major structural properties are encoded within the first two verses of Genesis, in words describing God's creation of our material universe.
-This fractal snowflake is the perfect image to represent creation, since so many material objects - from clouds, trees, coastlines, galaxies and real snowflakes - can be approximated in fractal geometry.
+A fractal is the perfect image to represent creation, since so many material objects - for example, clouds, trees, coastlines, galaxies and of course real snowflakes - can be approximated in fractal geometry.

 The numbers defining its outline (252) and its outer ring (906) confirm, therefore, that snowflake 1279 must be the figure intended.
 They also highlight the internal structure shown here, the very structure that emerges from the ‘creation function’ I applied earlier!
 Therefore both snowflake and construction method are neatly encoded.
 There is also a suggestion here of gradual manifestation as we proceed from word 1: the outline and outer ring manifest before the complete snowflake.